Sharing a meal with your bird can be a wonderful bonding experience, but did you know that it can also benefit your pet's health?

 No matter whether it's cooked or uncooked, birds love pasta.
-The good thing is, it's full of energy enhancing carbohydrates!
+The good thing is, it's full of energy-enhancing carbohydrates!
 Try boiling some bowtie pasta with vegetables and serving it to your bird when cool.
-If your pet prefers his pasta crunchy, fill a few raw macaroni noodles with a nut butter for a fun and tasty snack.
+If your pet prefers his pasta crunchy, fill a few raw macaroni noodles with nut butter for a fun and tasty snack.

 06 of 10

 Believe it or not, many pet birds enjoy snacking on popcorn.
 You can serve your bird either popped or unpopped kernels.
 If you choose to serve the popcorn unpopped, boil the kernels for a bit in plain water to soften the tough hulls.
 If you desire, you can pop the kernels for your bird using a very light amount of pure coconut.
 Be sure never to give your bird microwave popcorn.
 These varieties are extremely high in fat and salt, which can be harmful to your pet's health.

 Grain farmers often complain when flocks of wild birds descend on their crops to feast.
 A hungry group of birds can strip a field of grain in no time.
 Grains are nutritious and very good for birds.
 They offer nutritional values that some other foods cannot.
 Whole grains are an excellent source of vital protein, not to mention beneficial carbohydrates.
 Try serving your bird oats, quinoa, or Grain Bake, and watch the feeding frenzy begin!Continue to 9 of 10 below.